ashleydavies/ForgottenRPG/README.md

  * Core information
    * Uses XML for maps, entities, etc.
-   * Wraps around the SFML framework (ideally only the Utils namespace should ever reference SFML so the underlying library can be swapped out, but it leaks into a small handful classes currently for convenience)
+   * Uses the SFML framework for rendering, audio, etc.
  * Map loading
-   * Uses Tiled map editor, parsing the XML.
+   * Uses the Tiled map editor, but the game contains its own logic for parsing the XML.
    * Player start location loaded from map
  * Entities
    * Entities based on a component system with inter-component messaging